lilezek/typedoc-ghpages/README.md

 ## Naming problem

-This tool generates files whose name begins with _ (underscore).
+TypeDoc tool generates files whose name begins with _ (underscore).
 When using github's pages tool, those files are ignored.

-## This tool
+## This (fix) tool

 Renames every file and every reference removing the trailing underscore on each name.